Healthcare Organizations Increasingly Concerned About Their Own Climate Change Impacts

 While the US health system is based in the private sector without any central management, the federal Department of Health and Human Services has seen strong response to the 2022 launch of its Health Sector Climate Pledge, a voluntary commitment by private sector healthcare organizations to climate resilience and emissions reduction that includes cutting greenhouse gas emissions by 50 percent by 2030 and achieving net zero emissions by 2050.
 As of April 2024, HHS reports signups from over 1,180 federal and private sector hospitals, representing over 15% of U.S. hospitals.

 That trend, along with the need for higher-level strategic insight, is creating more opportunities to learn from an Organizational LCA (O-LCA), which looks at the total of an organization’s inputs, outputs, and impacts, states Nathan.
-“We recently completed an O-LCA for a hospital in Canada, and I expect it will be a tool that a lot of hospitals and health authorities will look to.
-Bottom-up LCAs are useful but don’t give insight into biggest issues.
+“Researchers at the University of Waterloo recently completed an O-LCA for a hospital in Canada, and I expect it will be a tool that a lot of hospitals and health authorities will look to.
+Bottom-up LCAs are useful but don’t give insight into the biggest issues.
 O-LCA can give an overview of pressure points, and address the real work — what are the sources and where are the opportunities to reduce them?”

 Is your healthcare organization seeking a clearer perspective on its impacts and avenues for improvement?
 EarthShift Global’s experienced team can help — contact us.